 Internship: Small Animal Emergency and Critical Care

-This internship is designed to provide primary emergency duty as well as supervised rotations in the Intensive Care Unit with senior faculty members.
+This internship is designed to provide primary emergency duty as well as supervised rotations in the Intensive Care Unit (ICU) with senior faculty members.
 Emergency duty will be either directly supervised or residents and faculty will provide consultation and clinical support.
-The emergency interns do not typically work overnight, however they can be assigned second shift and receive patients until midnight (this is included with daytime % above).
+Emergency receiving shifts are typically daytime or second shift and may include weekends and holidays.
 The intern will assume primary case management responsibility while on the emergency service and will be expected to participate in the supervision and instruction of general small animal rotating interns and senior veterinary students.
-The intern will also be required to rotate through the cardiology (2 weeks), anesthesia (2 weeks), surgery (2 weeks) and the internal medicine services (6 weeks); these are included as the elective rotations above and can be tailored to the intern’s interests.
+ICU shifts will be daytime with direct ECC faculty supervision.
+During the second half of the year, ECC interns rotate through an overnight shift where they provide supervision of rotating interns in both ER and ICU.
+The intern will also be required to rotate through the Internal Medicine Service (4 weeks); and may select an additional 2-4 weeks on elective rotations tailored to the intern’s interests.
 Two weeks of vacation time are also provided.
-Formal course work is not included in the program, however the candidate will be encouraged to complete a research project and attend journal club and board preparation rounds when available.
-This program is ideal for applicants that have already completed a small animal rotating internship that are interested in pursuing advanced training in ECC, small animal internal medicine, cardiology, anesthesia or surgery.
+Formal course work is not included in the program, however the candidate will be encouraged to complete a research project and attend and participate in journal club and board preparation rounds.
+This program is ideal for applicants that have already completed a small animal rotating internship that are interested in pursuing advanced training in ECC, small animal internal medicine, cardiology, neurology, anesthesia or surgery.

 This internships participates in the American Association of Veterinary Clinicians’ (AAVC) Veterinary Internship and Residency Matching Program (VIRMP) when a position is available.